zzyzek/sandbox/rng/Notes.md

 * maybe there's another optimization to be had by ordering saboteur points by distance from anchor and having a short circuit if the current saboteur point is beyond the $|p-q|$ radius

+---

+###### update: 2026-07-11

+Experiments with sorting saboteur points by distance to p and doing early short circuit for phantom edge tests yield negligeable speedup (0.3% speed increase).
+My guess is that getting a found edge is such a rare occurance that the extra $O(m)$ cost incurred by consulting the saboteur list is completely negligeable.

+As such, this optimization strategy should be abandonded.

+I'll put in some performance/profiling metrics to see where some potential bottlenecks are, but I think it's closing in on time to call it finished.